ChrisBonner/Panda3D-Game-for-CIS151-Final-Project-/README.md

 # Panda3D-Game-for-CIS151-Final-Project-
-This program was written by Chris Bonner.
+This program was coded by Chris Bonner.

 This program needs a couple of things to run.